norbertrostaing/BlinderKitten/README.md

 - **Groups** and **Presets** are reusable commands of selections or values.
 - **Cuelists** contains **Cues** and allows you to run commands in the same order to act like a conductor
 - **Effects** add a moving value to fixtures channels depending on a curve
+- **Carousels** are a mix between Cuelists and effects.
+Like a cuelist, they have cues with values, but fixtures are spreaded and loop along all cues.
 - **Interfaces** can me midi (to control cuelists and effects with a controller) or DMX (to output a DMX univers thru a USB-DMX node or via artnet)
 - **Programmer** is an instant command on fixtures, you can copy the programmer content in groups, presets, or cuelist (actually not well implemented ^^, can be dangerous to use it)

 ## How to test it

 ### By downloading it